kellysmith1008/Refresh/HCD.md

 - [(X)] It provides evidence-based methods to understand and meet user needs

 ## How You Can Practice HCD
-Taking a human-centered approach to our solutioning and product delivery involves collaboration from all people within our organization.
+Taking a human-centered approach to our solutioning and product delivery involves collaboration from everyone in our organization.
 Let's break down the different roles and give examples of how they can practice HCD.
 Pay close attention to your specific role, but also take the time to reflect on all the roles.
-In a lot of ways, the examples are similar, and incorporating HCD is a shared responsibility.
+In many ways, the examples are similar, and incorporating HCD is a shared responsibility.

 ### Program manager
 As a program manager, you can practice HCD by: